sanshar/Block/docs/source/build.rst

 following settings in it::

         BLOCKEXE = "/path/to/Block/block.spin_adapted"
+        BLOCKEXE_COMPRESS_NEVPT = "/path/to/serially/compiled/Block/block.spin_adapted"
         BLOCKSCRATCHDIR = "/path/to/scratch"
         MPIPREFIX = "mpirun"

+``BLOCKEXE`` is the parallel Block program.
+Most DMRG calculations (DMRG-CASCI, DMRG-CASSCF etc) will call this parallel executable through ``mpirun`` interface.  ``BLOCKEXE_COMPRESS_NEVPT`` points to the **serially compiled** Block executable.
+It is only needed by the compressed perturber NEVPT2 method.
+Although this Block executable file is not MPI-parallelized, the DMRG-NEVPT2 program are efficiently parallelized in a different manner.
 Note the parameter ``MPIPREFIX`` should be adjusted according to your job scheduler, eg::